 Don Bank is a community museum.
 The displays feature the changing styles and fabrics of the house itself and the social history of the North Sydney area.
 There is a ramp for wheelchair access and accessible toilets.

-Kirribilli Neighbourhood Centre
+The Kirribilli Centre

 Between Fitzroy Street and Bligh Street.
 The building is best accessed from the Bligh St entrance.
 Both ground and first floor are accessible, including the new outdoor verandah.